byui-cse/cse341-ts-student/README.md

 This file creates a new Router instance, defines a GET route for the path `'/'`, and exports the router.

+#### tsconfig.json

+This file contains the configuration for the TypeScript compiler.
+Here's a brief explanation of some key settings:

+- `esModuleInterop`: Enables better compatibility between CommonJS and ES6 module systems.
+- `outDir`: Specifies the output directory for compiled JavaScript files.
+- `rootDir`: Specifies the root directory of input files.
+- `target`: Sets the JavaScript language version to compile to, in this case, ES2016.
+- `module`: Specifies the module code generation method; using "commonjs" for compatibility with Node.js.
+- `forceConsistentCasingInFileNames`: Ensures that casing is consistent in file names.
+- `strict`: Enables strict type-checking options.

 #### package.json

 This file includes the project's metadata, dependencies, and scripts to build and run the application.

+- `build`: Compiles the TypeScript code using the configuration from `tsconfig.json`.
+- `start`: Builds and starts the server.

 ### Step 4: Run the Application